Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Introduction

 Even though momentum investing has become a standard in the mutual fund industry \cite[see][]{Barroso2015}, financial research and practice has paid surprisingly little attention to a very interesting strand of mathematical literature developing arbitrage strategies for assets with serially correlated returns.
 It is well known that \textit{pure arbitrage}, i.e., the realization of risk-less profits from zero initial investment, is impossible in a traditional Black-Scholes market with standard Brownian motion (sBm).
 In contrast, arbitrage opportunities can arise in markets where asset prices are driven by a fractional Brownian motion (fBm) which dates back to \cite{Mandelbrot1968} and superimposes memory features on asset returns.
-In a continuous-time setup with slowly decaying positive serial correlation, i.e., the fractional Black-Scholes model of \cite{Cutland1995},\footnote{There are alternative fractional Black-Scholes models based on different stochastic integral definitions.
-Unfortunately, they contradict economic intuition \cite[see][]{Hu2003,Rostek2013}.} the theoretical studies of \cite{Shiryaev1998} and \cite{Salopek1998} show that risk-less profits can be earned by buying high-priced and short-selling low-priced assets in adequate numbers. \cite{Bayraktar2005} extend the work of \cite{Shiryaev1998} by incorporating stochastic volatility. \cite{Rogers1997} and \cite{Cheridito2003} develop additional but more complex strategies.
+In a continuous-time setup with slowly decaying positive serial correlation, i.e., the fractional Black-Scholes model of \cite{Cutland1995}, the theoretical studies of \cite{Shiryaev1998} and \cite{Salopek1998} show that risk-less profits can be earned by buying high-priced and short-selling low-priced assets in adequate numbers. \cite{Bayraktar2005} extend the work of \cite{Shiryaev1998} by incorporating stochastic volatility. \cite{Rogers1997} and \cite{Cheridito2003} develop additional but more complex strategies.